 What to do if you think a report contains inaccuracies

-If you opt for any of the three providers on this list, the chances of you finding inaccuracies in your final reports are minimal.
+If you opt for any of the two providers on this list, the chances of you finding inaccuracies in your final reports are minimal.
 But it is possible, so it is useful to know what you can do if you have doubts.
 Try these three steps:

 - The first thing to do is check through the initial information that you input into the site.
 Make sure you haven’t entered anything incorrectly, which could be affecting the results.